 For the students.
 With the students.

-The USI Student Corporation is the organised structure of the University student body.
-This means that every Bachelor’s and Master’s student enrolled at USI is automatically a member by right of an umbrella organisation that is interconnected with the institutional structure of the University.
+The Student Corporation is the organised structure of the University student body.
+This means that the sole fact that a Bachelor’s or Master’s student is enrolled at USI makes him/her a member of an umbrella organisation that is interconnected with the institutional structure of the University.
 The Corporation can promote activities and projects to improve students’ experience on all campuses.

 The Student Corporation aims to contribute to a positive and enriching student experience by strengthening the sense of community.
-It gives voice to the student body and gets students involved.
-It is non-profit, non-confessional and non-political.
+It gives voice to the student body and gets students involved. ts name refers to the very origins of universities that were born from the union of “corporations” (called universitates) of professors and students.
+The Student Corporation is non-profit, non-confessional and non-political.
 It is inspired by the principles of democracy and equality of all its members.

-The Corporation has three main tasks, identified by the University and described below.
+The Corporation has three main tasks, recognised by the University and described below.

 It generally promotes university life and cohesion within the University.
 The Corporation intends to consolidate the dialogue between the student body and the University, as well as promote synergies between student associations.